orchetect/orchetect/README.md

 My name is Steffan and I hail from beautiful Vancouver, Canada.
 On cloudy, rainy days I can be found sitting indoors coding.
 And on gloriously sunny days I can be found indoors coding.

 I have been a professional composer for film and TV for 15 years.
-In my spare time I build and maintain open-source packages for Swift on Apple platforms that I think people will find useful.
+In my spare time I build and maintain open-source packages for Swift on Apple platforms that I think people will find useful, with obsessive dedication to precision and reliability.

 # Featured Swift Packages